Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 "And we passed," Tobi added, his voice full of wonder as he felt the entire dungeon's atmosphere shift around them, becoming warmer and more welcoming.
 "The whole place feels different now.
 Friendlier."

-"Like it was just waiting for us to figure out what it was really about," Lin agreed, her staff humming with the contentment of plant spirits who'd found exactly the right garden to grow in.
+"Like it was just waiting for us to figure out what it was really about," Lin agreed, her staff humming with the contentment of a Forest Spirit who'd found exactly the right partner to grow with.

 ---